frankp-0/bios-611-project/README.md

 # Introduction
 This repository contains code for my final project in the course Biostatistics 611 (Introduction to Data Science) at UNC Chapel Hill.
 For this project, I intend to analyze data from the Plasma Metabolomic Signatures of COPD Study (doi: 10.21228/M8FQ2X).
-My primary goals are to 1) identify associations between metabolites and age, sex, BMI, COPD status, and smoker status and 2) investigate how different imputation strategies affect these associations.
-This project is in an intermediate state, but complete analyses and a report will soon follow.
+My goal is to identify metabolomic changes associated with COPD status.

 # Docker
 This analysis can be run on any machine using Docker.
 First, download this repository to a new directory on your machine.